 Another measure of financial risk is beta which measures a security’s non-diversifiable risk relative to the sector as a whole.
 Financial risk is associated with the volatility of future cash flows and returns from an activity or investment.

 Sources of uncertainty in the marketplace

-In practice, there are three broad types of uncertainties that can apply to any financial instrument:
+In practice, three broad types of uncertainties can apply to any financial instrument:

-2) Systematic risks: These include sector-wide uncertainties such as interest rates or inflation changes.
-For example, if interest rates fall by 1% tomorrow, all fixed income securities (such as bonds) will fall in value.
+2) Systematic risks include sector-wide uncertainties such as interest rates or inflation changes.
+For example, if interest rates fall by 1% tomorrow, all fixed-income securities (such as bonds) will fall in value.